 Hello and Welcome to EME 810: Solar Resource Assessment and Economics!

 I am so excited to be here to share the collective knowledge of solar energy resource assessment and project economics related to solar energy!
-My name is Jeffrey Brownson, and I am the original author of EME 810.
+My name is Frey Brownson, and I am the original author of EME 810.

 I harken from the Great Plains, West of the Mississippi.
 I am originally from North Dakota, home of dozens (which I'm told is a lot like Inner Mongolia).
 Actually, my hometown of Grand Forks is a university town about the same size as State College, PA, with a nearby air base, and an internationally recognized aerospace program.
 I greatly enjoy visual arts and design, but I began my career in science by studying the earth systems around me, in particular geology and environmental chemistry.